 [Job title] organizes the meeting with mid-level management and Management Representative.
 Other members of staff will be invited to participate in this review as appropriate.

-The objective of the review will be to ensure continued OH&SMS:
+The objective of the review will be to ensure continued OH&S management system:

 ** END OF FREE PREVIEW **